By USAG Stuttgart Public Affairs

 Emergencies while traveling

-A prudent traveler will find out which host nation hospitals at their destination offer emergency care.
-Tricare beneficiaries can contact International SOS, the company that administers the Tricare Overseas Program, at 0800-181-8505 (toll-free from Germany) or at their international line at 0044-20-8762-8133 for a list of emergency rooms in their travel area.
+Before setting off on your trip, make sure to research which hospitals at your destination offer emergency care.
+TRICARE beneficiaries can contact International SOS, the company that administers the Tricare Overseas Program, at 0800-589-1599 (toll-free from Germany) to find a list of emergency rooms in their travel area.
+Outside of Germany?
+Search for a contact number in the country you are traveling to here.

-If medical guidance is required, travelers can call the Nurse Advice Line toll-free at 00800-4759-2330 or 0800-825-1600.
+If medical guidance is required, travelers may call the Nurse Advice Line for 24-hour medical advice at 0800-825-1600.
+Some mobile phones can’t call a toll-free number.
+Mobile phone users may also call the LRMC Appointment Line at DSN 314-590-LRMC (5762) or civilian (within Germany) 06371-9464-LRMC (5762) and choose the option for the Nurse Advice Line.
 A registered nurse will review your signs and symptoms to help determine the severity of the injury.

-If you have an emergency and are not located near a military community, call 112, the European emergency services number.
-The U.S. Army Europe Crisis Action Center can also be reached 24 hours a day at DSN 377-4906/civ.
-06221-39-4906.
+If you have an emergency and are not located near a military community, call 112, the Europe-wide emergency services number.
+Emergency medical assistance, ambulance services, rescue, and the fire brigade can all be reached at 112.
+For local police, dial 110.